shifakhousain/web-development-series-/README.md

 # web-development-series-
-Learning web development from scratch. stressing on basics and fundamentals.
+Learning web development from scratch, with a focus on mastering the basics and fundamentals.